flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### RegisterInstance
-### <p>Registers instances that were created outside of AWS OpsWorks Stacks with a specified stack.</p> <note> <p>We do not recommend using this action to register instances.
+<blockquote><p>Registers instances that were created outside of AWS OpsWorks Stacks with a specified stack.</p> <note> <p>We do not recommend using this action to register instances.
 The complete registration operation includes two tasks: installing the AWS OpsWorks Stacks agent on the instance, and registering the instance with the stack. <code>RegisterInstance</code> handles only the second step.
 You should instead use the AWS CLI <code>register</code> command, which performs the entire registration operation.
 For more information, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/registered-instances-register.html"> Registering an Instance with an AWS OpsWorks Stacks Stack</a>.</p> </note> <p>Registered instances have the same requirements as instances that are created by using the <a>CreateInstance</a> API.
 For example, registered instances must be running a supported Linux-based operating system, and they must have a supported instance type.
 For more information about requirements for instances that you want to register, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/registered-instances-register-registering-preparer.html"> Preparing the Instance</a>.</p> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Manage permissions level for the stack or an attached policy that explicitly grants permissions.
-For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p>
+For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_